 Lymphoma and its treatment often cause side effects.
 In addition to treatment to slow, stop, or eliminate the disease, an important part of care is relieving a person’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, and other therapies.
-You may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy, surgery, and radiation therapy.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
+You may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy, surgery, or radiation therapy.
 Talk with your doctor about the goals of each treatment in your treatment plan.

-Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and supportive care options.
-And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it is addressed as quickly as possible.
+Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and palliative care options.
+And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it can be addressed as quickly as possible.
 Learn more about palliative care.

-Often the treatment plan will include the therapies described above (such as chemotherapy, radiation therapy, immunotherapy, or stem cell transplantation), but they may be used in a different combination or given at a different pace.
+Often the treatment plan will include the treatments described above, such as chemotherapy, radiation therapy, targeted therapy, or stem cell transplantation.
+However, they may be used in a different combination or given at a different pace.
 Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 People with recurrent cancer often experience emotions such as disbelief or fear.
 Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with cancer recurrence.

-Some patients with NHL may not experience a complete remission and will have small amounts of residual disease that is stable or will have residual disease that is actively growing despite treatment.
+Some patients with NHL may not experience a complete remission and will have small amounts of residual disease that is stable.
+Or, they’ll have residual disease that is actively growing despite treatment.
 If there is a small amount of residual disease that is stable, some patients with indolent NHL may be observed for a period of time or be treated with monoclonal antibodies or other drugs.
 These patients may have breaks in treatment, sometimes lasting many years.
 If the lymphoma begins to grow or spread, this is called progression of disease, and active treatment will begin again.

-For NHL patients with residual disease that is growing despite active treatment, see Refractory NHL below.
+For NHL patients with residual disease that is growing despite active treatment, see “Refractory NHL” below.

 The doctor may suggest chemotherapy, stem cell transplantation, or a clinical trial.
-Supportive care will also be important to help relieve symptoms and side effects.
+Palliative care will also be important to help relieve symptoms and side effects.

 For most patients, a diagnosis of refractory NHL is very stressful and, at times, difficult to bear.
 Patients and their families are encouraged to talk about the way they are feeling with doctors, nurses, social workers, or other members of the health care team.
 It may also be helpful to talk with other patients, including through a support group.